ashychiu/dsa-cohort/week3.md

   \*/

 // Pseudo code
 // sort the array from small to large
 // set up 3 pointers a b c, one at the start (a), one at the end (c), one at second last to the end (b)
 // set up a counter
 // if arr[a] + arr[c] is bigger than arr[c], then all the indices between a and b will be valid triangle as well
 // therefore counter increment by b - a
-// now the pointer b moves to the left by one place and see if there are triangles
+// now the pointer b moves to the left by one place and check if there are triangles
-// else, pointer a move to the right by one place and see if there are triangles
+// if not, that means arr[a] isn't big enough, so pointer a move to the right by one place and check if there are triangles
 // as long as a is less than b, the loop continues

 ```